Prodaturu/Obsidian/Compile-Time Errors.md

 - **Definition:**

-- An error that the compiler finds before the program runs
+- An error that the compiler finds during **before the program runs**
 - Stops the build and must be fixed before code can be executed

 ## Why do compiler-time errors occur?